miohtama/capitalgram/pages/site/services.md

               </strong>
             </p>
             <p>
-                Investment Warden service safeguards investors' interest.
+                Our Investment Warden service safeguards investors interests.
 Your investment is looked after by both an automated dashboard and a professional board member.
-                Raised capital can be held on an escrow account and released to the company when growth milestones are reached.
+Raised capital can be held in an escrow account and released to the company when growth milestones are reached.
             </p>
             <h5>Benefits</h5>
             <ul>
               <li>
-                Automated Key Performance Index (KPI) monitoring for the investors
+                Automated Key Performance Index (KPI) monitoring for investors
               </li>
               <li>
                  A human board member with full information rights to keep entrepreneurs honest
               </li>
               <li>
-                If the business plan fails, the unspent investment money can be reclaimed from the escrow account
+                If the business plan is unviable, any unspent investment funds can be reclaimed from escrow
               </li>
             </ul>
             <h5>The service is ideal for:</h5>